 University of Buffalo

-Likewise, you’ll gain skills that allow you to apply treatments to a classroom setting.
-Doing so will enable you to provide better help to students that have ADHD.
+You’ll learn about the symptoms of ADHD and gain skills that allow you to apply treatments to a classroom setting.
+The course materials will also help you learn treatment approaches that have proven effective.
+Doing so will enable you to provide better help to students with ADHD.

 6. University of Pennsylvania’s Understanding Classroom Interaction